taskcluster/taskcluster-client/README.md

 ```

 ### Web Listener
 Listening to events can be done using a `WebListener`.
-All steps are identical to using `PulseListener` except in initializing the listener.
+All steps are identical to using
+`PulseListener` except in initializing the listener.
 While PulseListener opens a TCP socket
 to `pulse.mozilla.org` directly, a WebListener will connect to `events.taskcluster.net`
 using a websocket.
-In addition, `PulseListener` cannot be used on
+In addition, `PulseListener` cannot be used in the browser.
-the browser.

 ```javascript
 var listener = new taskcluster.WebListener({